-Cyclone Idai, one of the worst disasters to hit Southern Africa, devasted much of Mozambique, Malawi, and Zimbabwe.
+Cyclone Idai, one of the worst disasters to hit Southern Africa, devastated much of Mozambique, Malawi, and Zimbabwe.
+Cyclone Kenneth brought additional damage to Mozambique.
 Over 2.5 million people are in need of immediate assistance.

 Cross Catholic Outreach is collaborating with local Catholic partners to provide much-needed food and shelter to affected families and children.

 Join Cross Catholic Outreach’s emergency relief today.